-If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights
+If You Bought a TelexFree AdCentral or AdCentral Family Package, Class Action Settlements Totaling Over $95 Million May Affect Your Rights.

 A Federal Court authorized this Notice.
 This is not a solicitation from a lawyer.
 You are not being sued.